-There are many aspects of social networking sites which we can look at through the lens of evolution.
-For example, anthropologist Geoffrey Miller has argued that creative achievement and humor have evolved as signals to let potential mates evaluate one's intellectual fitness.
-And these sites are certainly venues for displaying these qualities, as people vie to post the wittiest comments and the most striking photos.
+mates evaluate one's intellectual fitness5.
+And Facebook is certainly a venue for displaying these qualities, as people vie to post the wittiest comments and the most striking photos.

 The aspect that I am going to focus on here is role of these sites in changing the scale of human society.
 The argument that I will make is that these sites are indeed more significant than they may appear, given the minutiae they feature.
 Indeed it is that very minutiae that gives them their value.
 They are social tools that help us expand our personal social networks at a time in our history when growth in personal acquaintanceship is valuable -- but is beyond the reach of our unaided brain.